sanyaw25/RedFood/README.md

-An online metro-ticket booking system based on online payment, QR code generation, digitalized map system and connection of various cities targetting the UN SDG Goal of Sustainable Development in Cities.
+An online food donator system based on web 3 technology for payments and authenticity.